ramparvathaneni1/selenium-toDos-walkthrough/README.md

 ## Objectives

 * **Install Selenium WebDriver:**
-  Learn how to install and configure Selenium WebDriver for use with the Firefox browser in a JavaScript environment.
+  Learn how to install and configure Selenium WebDriver for use with the chrome browser in a JavaScript environment.

 * **Control Browsers Remotely with JavaScript using Selenium:**
-  Understand how to use Selenium to programmatically control browser actions with JavaScript, including launching and navigating the Firefox browser.
+  Understand how to use Selenium to programmatically control browser actions with JavaScript, including launching and navigating the chrome browser.

 * **Load Webpages:**
   Automate the process of opening and loading webpages, with a focus on loading the local to-do application at `http://localhost:3000`.